 The AWS Standard was developed through a four-year global, multi-stakeholder consultation seeking a framework that could be implemented by any site, in any sector, in any catchment around the world.
 Our standard is the only framework for water users that is fully compliant with the stringent guidelines for standards system laid down by ISEAL, the global alliance for credible standard systems.

 How do I know claims against the Standard are credible?

-The AWS Standard is built around six steps.
-Site owners implementing the standard:
+The AWS Standard is built around five steps.
+Site owners implementing the Standard: